-WSP has been appointed to undertake the ESIA for the for the proposed Phefumula Emoyeni One WEF.
-Wind turbines have the potential to generate noise and as such a specialist Environmental Acoustic Impact Assessment is required as part of the ESIA process for the WEF.
+WSP has been appointed to undertake the EIA for the for the proposed Kromhof WEF.
+Wind turbines have the potential to generate noise and as such a specialist Environmental Acoustic Impact Assessment is required as part of the EIA process for the WEF.

 Based on the IFC EHS Guidelines for Wind Energy, a preliminary modelling exercise was executed using a simple model, which assumes hemispherical propagation of noise from each turbine to determine potential impact on receptors within a 2 km radius of the turbines.
 If L{A90} noise levels at all sensitive receptors are below 35 dB(A) at a wind speed of 10 m/s (at a height of 10 m) during day and night times, this would be sufficient to assess the noise impact of the proposed facility, offering adequate protection of amenity at these receptors.
 If L{A90} levels at any receptor location are above 35 dB(A), then impacts at these receptors may be perceived and potential turbine relocations may need to be considered.
 In low noise environments, the ETSU-R-97 report itself, however, stipulates that noise from wind farms should be limited to a range between 35 and 40 dB(A) (daytime).
 Additionally, a fixed limit of 43 dB(A) should be implemented during night-time.
 This should increase to 45 dB(A) (day and night) if the potential receptors have financial investments in the facility.
-With the Phefumula Emoyeni One WEF being located within a low noise environment a combination of the IFC and ETSU methodology was followed in this assessment.
+With the Kromhof WEF being located within a low noise environment a combination of the IFC and ETSU methodology was followed in this assessment.

-One hundred and twenty three (123) sensitive receptors (farmhouses) were identified within 2 km of the Phefumula Emoyeni One WEF site.
+Twenty-one sensitive receptors (farmhouses) were identified within 2 km of the Kromhof WEF site.
+Of these receptors, twelve are located within the Project boundary (onsite) and nine are located outside of the Project boundary (offsite).
 Based on WSP's preliminary model (following the IFC methodology), the following was determined for the operational phase (the construction and decommissioning phases have not been quantified):